Quantum-enabled communication without a phase reference: Abstract

 \section{Abstract}

-A phase reference has been a standard requirement in continuous-variable entanglement-based sensing and communication protocols.
-However, maintaining a phase reference is challenging due to environmental fluctuations, preventing entanglement from being utilized in many scenarios.
-We show that entanglement-assisted classical communication without a phase reference is possible, when a short-time memory effect is present.
-Huge advantages over the classical capacity without entanglement-assistance can be achieved, despite the entanglement-breaking thermal noise and the absence of a phase reference.
-An exact solution of the entanglement-assisted classical capacity for pure dephasing channels is derived, where a non-Gaussian multipartite-entangled state shows a strict advantage over usual Gaussian sources.
-For thermal-loss dephasing channels, a lower bound of the entanglement-assisted classical capacity is derived, and can be achieved by a simple phase-encoding scheme on two-mode squeezed vacuum sources, when the noise is large.
+A phase reference has been a standard requirement in continuous-variable \QZ{quantum} sensing and communication protocols.
+However, maintaining a phase reference is challenging due to environmental fluctuations, preventing \QZ{quantum phenomena} such as entanglement \QZ{and coherence} from being utilized in many scenarios.
+We show that \QZ{quantum communication} and entanglement-assisted communication without a phase reference are possible, when a short-time memory effect is present. \QZ{The degradation in the communication rate of classical or quantum information transmission decreases inversely with the correlation time.} An exact solution of the \QZ{quantum capacity} and entanglement-assisted classical/quantum capacity for pure dephasing channels is derived, where non-Gaussian multipartite-entangled states show strict advantages over usual Gaussian sources.
+For thermal-loss dephasing channels, lower bounds of the capacities are derived. \QZ{The lower bounds also extend to scenarios with fading effect in the channel.} \QZ{In addition, for entanglement-assisted communication, the lower bounds can be achieved by a simple phase-encoding scheme on two-mode squeezed vacuum sources, when the noise is large.}

-Entanglement provides quantum advantages in various information processing tasks.
-In communication, since the pioneer work of the superdense-coding protocol~\cite{bennett1992}, it is known that pre-shared entanglement can boost the classical communication rate by a factor of two in the noiseless case.
-Surprisingly, the advantage of entanglement thrives even more in presence of loss and noise.
-The ratio of the classical capacity with unlimited entanglement-assistance (EA)~\cite{bennett2002entanglement,bennett1999entanglement,holevo02,hsieh2008entanglement} $C_E$ over the classical capacity without entanglement-assistance $C$ (the Holevo-Schumacher-Westmoreland (HSW) capacity ~\cite{hausladen1996classical,schumacher1997sending,holevo1998capacity}) can diverge logarithmically with the inverse of signal power for a noisy and lossy bosonic channel.
-To realize this huge advantage, Ref.~\cite{shi2020practical} provides the asymptotic optimal encoding scheme via phase modulation on a two-mode squeezed vacuum (TMSV) state, which is the common entangled source produced in a spontaneous down-conversion process.
-Receiver designs for attaining the advantage are given~\cite{shi2020practical,guha2011structured}.